m3trik/Scripts_portable/README.md

 * add \max\startup directory to system path by navigating in app to: main menu> customize> additional startup scripts

 The default hotkey for launching the menu set is f12.
 This is because I usually remap f12 to the windows key.
+This can be changed in the tk_main module.